Common Names: black cohosh, black snakeroot, macrotys, bugbane, bugwort, rattleroot, rattleweed

 ODS seeks to strengthen knowledge and understanding of dietary supplements by evaluating scientific information, supporting research, sharing research results, and educating the public.
 Its resources include publications (such as Dietary Supplements: What You Need to Know), fact sheets on a variety of specific supplement ingredients and products (such as vitamin D and multivitamin/mineral supplements), and the PubMed Dietary Supplement Subset.

 - Black cohosh.
-Natural Medicines Comprehensive Database Web site.
-Accessed at www.naturaldatabase.com on April 10, 2009.
+Natural Medicines Web site.
+Accessed at naturalmedicines.therapeuticresearch.com/ on March 31, 2015.
+[Database subscription].

 - Office of Dietary Supplements.
 Dietary Supplement Fact Sheet: Black Cohosh.
 Office of Dietary Supplements Web site.
-Accessed at ods.od.nih.gov/factsheets/BlackCohosh-HealthProfessional/ on April 4, 2012.
+Accessed at http://ods.od.nih.gov/factsheets/BlackCohosh-HealthProfessional/ on April 1, 2015.

 This publication is not copyrighted and is in the public domain.
 Duplication is encouraged.